Nanolx/NanoDroid/README.md

 * microG and it's companions
   * on-device framework-patcher for microG support (signature spoofing)
   * on-pc framework-patcher for microG support (signature spoofing)
+  * GApps are auto-removed during installation
+     * in Magisk Mode using [> Pseudo Debloat](doc/PseudoDebloat.md)
+     * in System Mode they are moved to `/sdcard/nandroid_backups`
+         * the Uninstaller will restore them (or re-flash the ROM)
+  * location packages conflicting with unified Nlp will are auto-removed during installation
+     * in Magisk Mode using [> Pseudo Debloat](doc/PseudoDebloat.md)
+     * in System Mode they are moved to `/sdcard/nandroid_backups`
+         * the Uninstaller will restore them (or re-flash the ROM)
 * F-Droid and it's privileged extension
 * modified Play Store to allow (in-)app-purchases with microG
   * this required the Play Store to be modified, see the [> patch](doc/Phonesky.diff)